smallstep_full_white

 6. Configure step-ca to access the cloud HSM or KMS intermediate key for online signing operations

-See the Cryptographic Protection section of our Configuration Guide to learn more about your options for using HSMs or cloud KMS with step-ca.
+See Cryptographic Protection to learn more about your options for using HSMs or cloud KMS with step-ca.

 Use Strong Passwords and Store Them Well